Have you ever thought about buying a property with your brother, sister, other relative or a close friend but you weren’t sure how to do it?

 A well-structured home loan can also help you minimise some of these risks.

 You can borrow with anyone you feel you could commit to a mortgage with, including:

-Yes!
-If you don’t have enough for a deposit there are no deposit solutions available including:
+Yes.
+If you don’t have enough for a deposit, there are ways you can buy without having one, including: